5:5:24

 Adrian had turned into a kind of predictable Lothario sell out.
 As one person commented on YT, he “acts like he is shy in this interview, but he is a total flirt.”

 Actors are people who want to monetize and market their charisma.
-I always resisted that.
 People would always tell me how charismatic I was, and beautiful, and they couldn’t understand why I didn’t want to capitalize on being beautiful, tall, and thin by becoming a fashion model or an actress.
 I was approached for both a lot when I was younger.
+I have always refused to commodify and exploit my gifts.
 I chose to write and think and travel and study instead.
+I chose to spend time alone.
 I wrote about this in Beauty Talk & Monsters.
-I am not trying to brag or boast here—it was not an easy path to go against these female stereotypes and expectations and I never pursued my life based on appearance, which I paid for it dearly in many ways.
+I am not trying to brag or boast here—it was not an easy path to go against these female stereotypes and expectations.
+My point is I never pursued my life based on appearance, which I paid for dearly in many ways.

 I don’t know how genuine Adrian’s actual reformation (which he starts talking about around 36-37 min) really is.
 Actors lie.
 Men lie.
 People lie.
 We are a fraud society.
 So take his version of “growth” and awakening with a grain of salt, of course.
 People tell stories to rebrand themselves.